Dancing on Ice 2020 line up - meet the skating celebrities

 Known for: Hosting ITV News

-Newsreader Lucrezia Millarini is downing her papers and donning her skates as she heads to the ice for 2020.
-But will she make headlines as she soars to the top of the leaderboard?
+Newsreader Lucrezia Millarini downed her papers and donned her skates for Dancing On Ice 2020.
+But she was eliminated in the third week of the show.

 Read more about Lucrezia Millarini here.